 - Focus groups/mini groups – a group of people interviewed on the day or at a later time.
 The facilitator is key here – someone who can listen and engage well with people.
 A group of six to eight for a focus group and four to five for a mini group is the norm.
 Use a topic guide to facilitate the discussions making sure that you are receiving feedback on the points important to you.

-- Postcodes – capture postcodes and then you will know where your visitors are coming from – check against a drive time map and if you have additional budget think about using Mosaic (https://experian.co.uk/marketing-services/data/mosaic-uk) to gain greater insight to the visitor.
+- Postcodes – capture postcodes and then you’ll know where your visitors are coming from – check against a drive time map and if you have additional budget think about using Mosaic to gain greater insight to the visitor.

 How to get visitors involved

 Make feedback fun for the visitor.
-If it’s bright and colourful visitors will gravitate towards the feedback mechanism, sometime without the need to approach them.
-Here’s some ideas but check out our blog with examples of how museums have successfully engaged with visitors to capture feedback.
-It all goes to show that really it doesn’t need to be a survey!
+If it’s bright and colourful visitors will gravitate towards the feedback mechanism, sometimes without the need to approach them.

 Use coloured post-it notes or pieces of paper to create a graffiti board or washing line with a key question inviting feedback.
 Set out flip chart paper on different tables which invites visitors to respond to specific questions/stimulus material.
 Use sentence completion such as ‘What I enjoyed most about my visit today was…’, ‘What I discovered during my visit today was…’, ‘One thing that would have made my visitor experience better would have been…’.